halilcosdu/laravel-signalwire/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/halilcosdu/laravel-signalwire/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/halilcosdu/laravel-signalwire/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/halilcosdu/laravel-signalwire.svg?style=flat-square)](https://packagist.org/packages/halilcosdu/laravel-signalwire)

-Laravel SignalWire package provides a Laravel-friendly interface for interacting with the SignalWire API, a cloud communication platform that offers services like voice, messaging, and video.
+Send Fax From Laravel package provides a Laravel-friendly interface for interacting with the SignalWire API, a cloud communication platform that offers services like voice, messaging, and video.

 The package offers a variety of methods to interact with different aspects of the SignalWire services:

-Fax Operations: You can send, receive, update, and delete faxes.
-This includes methods like faxes, sendFax, getFax, updateFax, and deleteFax.
+- Fax Operations: You can send, receive, update, and delete faxes.
+This includes methods like `faxes`, `sendFax`, `getFax`, `updateFax`, and `deleteFax`.

-Phone Numbers: You can list, create, update, and delete incoming phone numbers.
-This includes methods like listIncomingPhoneNumbers, createIncomingPhoneNumbers, getIncomingPhoneNumber, updateIncomingPhoneNumber, deleteIncomingPhoneNumber, and getAvailablePhoneNumbers.
+- Phone Numbers: You can list, create, update, and delete incoming phone numbers.
+This includes methods like `listIncomingPhoneNumbers`, `createIncomingPhoneNumbers`, `getIncomingPhoneNumber`, `updateIncomingPhoneNumber`, `deleteIncomingPhoneNumber`, and `getAvailablePhoneNumbers`.

-Fax Media: You can manage media related to faxes.
-This includes methods like faxMedias, getFaxMedia, and deleteFaxMedia.
+- Fax Media: You can manage media related to faxes.
+This includes methods like `faxMedias`, `getFaxMedia`, and `deleteFaxMedia`.

-The package uses the Facade pattern, which means you can access all these methods statically via the SignalWire facade.
+The package uses the Facade pattern, which means you can access all these methods statically via the `SignalWire` facade.
 This makes it easy to use the SignalWire services in your Laravel application.

 ## Installation